neha191091/neha191091.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi there!
-I am a Master's student (informatics) at Technical University of Munich.
-I am also a Praktikantin at the AI Research team at Volkswagen AG.
-(Munich).
+I am an AI Resident at Facebook AI Research (FAIR) in Menlo Park, California.
+I am a part of the Robotics LAB at FAIR and am working currently on exploration and representation learning for control and manipulation of robotic arms from visual data.

 **BackGround**

-I completed my Bachelors from Delhi Technological University (New Delhi) in 2013.
-Following that, I worked for an year at McAfee as a Software Developer in Test, where I was involved with the test and development of a whitelisting product for Windows Operating Systems.
-This was followed by two years at Epic Systems, where I worked as a Software Developer on several web based applications.
+I completed my Master's from Technical University of Munich.
+During the time, I was also a Praktikantin at the AI Research team under Prof. Dr. Patrick Van der Smagt at Volkswagen AG.
+I completed my master's thesis, focusing on the development state-space models for learning dynamics for control at the lab during this period.

 **Interests**